What is a dentigerous cyst?

 Smaller dentigerous cysts might not cause any symptoms.
 However, if the cyst grows larger than 2 centimeters in diameter, you may notice:

 If you look inside your mouth, you may also notice a small bump.
 If the cyst causes tooth displacement, you might also see gaps slowly forming between your teeth.

 Dentigerous cysts are caused by a buildup of fluid over the top of an unerupted tooth.
 The exact cause of this buildup is unknown.

-While anyone can develop a dentigerous cyst, they’re more common in people who are in their 20s or 30s.
+While anyone can develop a dentigerous cyst, they’re

 Small dentigerous cysts often go unnoticed until you have a dental X-ray.
 If your dentist notices an unusual spot on your dental X-ray, they may use a CT scan or MRI scan to make sure it’s not another type of cyst, such as a periapical cyst or an aneurysmal bone cyst.

 In some cases, including when the cyst is larger, your dentist may be able to diagnose a dentigerous cyst just by looking at it.